A CAV-based perimeter-free regional traffic control strategy utilizing existing parking infrastructure: Simulation Results

 We first investigate the influence of $\phi$ on the control performance.
 Assuming the holding time is set to be 5 mins, five values in the set \{6, 8, 10, 12, 14\} (links) are tested for $\phi$.
 Same as the previous section, a CAV can be held multiple times.
 Figure \ref{fig:impact of td} shows the results on both cumulative number of exit vehicles and vehicle delay.
 Again, for the purpose of visualization, the results from Q-MP are used as baseline in Figure \ref{fig:impact of td}.
 When $\phi$ is small, an unnecessarily large number of CAVs are held, leading to a low improvement in the efficiency.
 On the other hand, when $\phi$ exceeds a certain value, the number of held vehicles is not large enough to produce the best traffic conditions, leading to a reduction in the control performance.
 According to Figure \ref{fig:impact of td}, $\phi=8$ leads to the best control performance.
 In addition, the marginal improvement in the control performance when $\phi$ increases from 6 to 8 is much more significant than the marginal decline when $\phi$ exceeds 8.

-Previous results do not impose the threshold on the holding time \footnote{The holding time is set to 5 mins for one-time holding.
+The previous results do not impose a threshold on the holding time \footnote{The holding time is set to 5 mins for one-time holding.
 However, since a CAV can be held multiple times, the total holding time is not limited.}, which can lead to potential equity issues.
-To address this issue, we assume that all CAVs can be held at most once.
-The values of \{2, 4, 6, 8, 10\} mins are tested for the impact of holding time, $\tau$.
+To address this issue, we assume that all CAVs can be held at most once and vary the amount of time a vehicle is held, $\tau$.
 The results, shown in Figure \ref{fig:impact of tau}, reveal that for the tested range, a longer holding time leads to a higher operational efficiency.
 However, when $\tau\ge 8$ mins, the marginal improvement is less significant than $\tau< 8$ mins.
 Although $\tau= 10$ mins generates the best control performance, in practice, the selection for the value of $\tau$ should be determined based on the policy makers' evaluation on both the improvement for the system's efficiency and the sacrifice of individual's time from holding.
 To avoid holding vehicles for too long, $\tau=6$ mins is used, and all CAVs can be held at most once in the rest of this paper.